ClaudiaInSweden/visit-jarbo/README.md

 ## Introduction

-Visit Järbo is a site that shall provide information to travellers about what to expect when coming to this small town.
-Its vicinity to Kungsberget, which is a small but known ski resort relatively close to Stockholm makes Järbo an ideal place to stay when a traveller does not want to stay in the overcrowded area of Kungsberget.
-Järbos surroundings make it an ideal place to stay when you want to take a rest from your hectic everyday life.
-Visitors can go on hiking or bicycle tours without meeting other people, if they want so.
+### Project Description

-I am living in the area and I feel that this little town needs to have its own website in English to show potential visitors what a beautiful place this is and things you can do and places to visit when you come here.
+Visit Järbo is a site that provides information to travellers about what to expect when coming to Järbo.

-### Features
+Its vicinity to the ski resort Kungsberget, makes the small town of Järbo an ideal place to stay for travellers who want to avoid the overcrowded area of Kungsberget.
+Järbos surroundings make it an ideal place to stay when visitors want to take a rest from their hectic everyday life.

-The site consists of five pages.
+### Project Purpose

-#### Start Page
+There are are couple of international companies in the area and their employees and business partners are potential visitors who do need information about the place in English

-The index.html/Home page is the starting point for users.
-It shall provide a short overview of what Järbo has to offer and the hero image represents forest, water, sun and blue sky - the ideal place to make a break.
-There are no people in the picture which shows how peaceful it is.
+## Features

-The bear image gives a hint of the exciting things that you will find when you continue on the website.
+### Navigation

-#### Navigation
+- The respsonsive navigation bar on top of the page includes links to the Home, Nature, Activities, Gallery, Contact us.
+The Visit Järbo logo is linked to the Start page.
+It's identical on each page to enable easy navigation.
-The navigation bar on top of the page is featured with the same look on all five pages.
-The menu is fully responsive and it's easy to navigate for the user as the active tab is easy recognisable by changed colour and underline.
+- It allows users to navigate between pages on all devices without needing to use the "back"-button.

-Links are available to all pages: Home, Nature, Activities, Gallery, Contact us.
-The Visit Järbo text is linked to the Start page.
+### Home

-#### Nature
+The Home page is the starting point for users.
+It provides a short overview of what Järbo has to offer

-The hero image on the Nature page shows a peaceful, quiet lake.
-It invites the user to relax and take a deep breath.
+### Nature

-The text describes in short what the user can expect being outdoor in the area.
+The pages describes in short what the user can expect being outdoor in the area.

-#### Activities
+### Activities

-The hero image on the activities page shows a trail in the forest.
-It can be used for hiking or bicycling and you can find further activities that are possible to do in the area.
-There are also links to external information pages and service providers which open in a new tab.
+The page describes in short what kind of outdoor activities the user can enjoy.

-#### Gallery
+There are also links to external information pages and service providers.
+The links open in a new tab to allow easy navigation without needing to use the back-button..

-The gallery page shows pictures of the area as well as wild animals that the user might be able to see while strolling through the forest.
+### Gallery

-The images include alt-tags to provide respective information if screen readers are used.
+The page shows images of the area as well as wild animals that the user might be able to see during the stay.

-#### Contact us
+The images include alt-tags to provide relevant information when screen readers are used.

-The contact us page image shows a bear that shall provide the feeling of exciting things to happen when filling in the contact form.
+### Contact us

-The input text will be displayed in green color and the send and reset buttons will change color when the mouse hovers over.
+The contact form enables user to request more information about outdoor activities, listed on the activities page.
+It includes fields for name, email and radio buttons to select.

-#### Social Media Links
+### Footer

-The footer area contains links to Facebook, X (Twitter), and Instagram.
-As I use icons the images include alt-tags to provide respective information if screen readers are used.
-All links open in a new tab and change color on mouse over.
+The footer area contains links to relevant social media sites (Facebook, X (Twitter), and Instagram) to encourage users to keep connected.
+The icons include alterntive text to provide relevant information when screen readers are used.
+All links open in a new tab to allow easy navigation for the user.

 ### Features left to implement